Bell Plaza Bike Depot - Adaptive Reuse of a Historic Building

-This project will feature an open concept interior with an upper level observation area, large windows and dining and bar area.
+This project features an open concept interior with an upper level observation area, large windows and dining and bar area.

-The existing structure will be restored to the original design aesthetic.
-Salvaged bricks will be used for construction reducing materials usage.
-Common areas create opportunities for community building.
+The existing structure was restored to the original design aesthetic.
+Salvaged bricks were used for construction reducing materials usage.
+Common areas and multi-use retail and hospitality applications foster a creative beacon for connection and community building.

 The Challenge